Open-Source-Community/LinQuest/Module-3/Questions.md

 <br>

-6. **Scenario:** You're name is Abel and you lost your memory.
+6. **Scenario:** You're name is Debianor and you lost your memory.
 You find a weird note and you try to read it.
-**Question:** How can you read the file?
+**Question:** How can you read the file `note.txt` ?

 <br>

 7. **Scenario:** After reading note, you find a part of your data or to be exact, memory and more about who you are.
 You gotta find a way to remember your powers.
 So, you gotta listen to the note.
 **Question:** How can you find the hidden folder?

 <br>

 8. **Scenario:** Now, you knew your first power, you gotta use it, you know?
 Your next goal is to link two portals in a way that if you changed or removed the main portal, the one that you made won't work also.
 **Question:** How will you be able to link the portal to your home to your current location? (name the link "Earth")

 <br>

 9. **Scenario:** You forgot to close the portal but gladly, the note reminded you.
-Go and remove the portal **Question:** remove the Earth portal
+Go and remove the portal.
+**Question:** remove the Earth portal

 <br>

-10. **Scenario:** You can't stop thinking about the reason why would removing the Earth portal **Question:** Why or how is that possible?
+10. **Scenario:** You can't stop thinking about the reason why would removing the Earth portal.
+**Question:** Why or how is that possible?

-    - **a)** Because Abel is a genius
+    - **a)** Because Debianor is a genius
     - **b)** Because removing the main file stops the soft link from working
     - **c)** Because a portal can't work if one side is missing
     - **d)** Idk

 <br>

 11. **Scenario:** After a long day escaping, you think "I'm hungry" so, you go to a restaurant but you're lazy to walk and thought "I can make portals".
-You have to make a portal to the restuarant that stays if you closed one from any side
+You have to make a portal to the restuarant that stays if you closed one from any side.
 **Question:** How will you be able to link the portal to restuarant to your home so that if you removed the main portal, the other stays?